Lithuanian Diplomatic Service: Soviet occupation (1940–1990)

 Lithuania's occupation by the Soviet Union on 15 June 1940 did not bring the operations of the diplomatic service to a halt, but made the coordination of its activities from Lithuanian soil impossible.
 National diplomats residing abroad ended their relations with the occupation government of the Lithuanian Soviet Socialist Republic and launched a diplomatic campaign for the liberation of Lithuania.
 In his telegram dated 31 May 1940, the last Foreign Minister Juozas Urbšys provisioned that, in the event of occupation, Stasys Lozoraitis, minister extraordinary and plenipotentiary to Rome, be appointed the head of the Lithuanian diplomatic service.
 Furthermore, he named Petras Klimas, the minister extraordinary and plenipotentiary to France as Lozoraitis' first assistant and Jurgis Šaulys, minister extraordinary and plenipotentiary to Switzerland, as his second assistant.
 The Lithuanian diplomatic service became a Government in exile that was a critical piece to ensuring the recognition of the continuity of Lithuanian legal statehood until independence after the Dissolution of the Soviet Union.

-During the period of occupation, operations of the Lithuanian diplomatic service were heavily burdened as the Soviet Union had taken over some of the mission buildings and Lithuania's gold reserves.
+During the period of occupation, operations of the Lithuanian diplomatic service were heavily burdened as the Soviet Union had taken over some of the mission buildings and parts of Lithuania's gold reserves.
 Despite protests from Lithuania's diplomats, some states (such as Italy, Germany, Sweden, France) complied with Soviet demands to turn over Lithuanian diplomatic property.
 On 23 July 1940, US Undersecretary of State Sumner Welles, declared that the US would not recognize the Baltics' incorporation into the Soviet Union on the basis of the Stimson Doctrine.
-The US thus allowed Lithuanian diplomats to continue to work on its territory and refused to surrender Lithuania's gold reserves to the Soviets.
+The US thus allowed Lithuanian diplomats to continue to work on its territory in Washington, D.C., New York, and Chicago and refused to surrender Lithuania's gold reserves to the Soviets, however it billed from it for the embassies.
+France and Switzerland never complied with Soviet requests to transfer the gold, and in 1991 returned the original bars with Smetona's stamp to the Re-Established State of Lithuania.
 The United Kingdom, despite having closed Lithuania's mission to London, allowed envoy Bronius Kazys Balutis to continue to work in the country as well.

 The Lithuanian diplomatic service managed to preserve representation in key Western states until 1990.
 After the death of Stasys Lozoraitis in 1983, the post of the head of the diplomatic service was assumed by Stasys Antanas Bačkis, minister plenipotentiary to Washington, D.C.
 On 15 November 1987, he surrendered his position of the chief of the mission to Washington to Stasys Lozoraitis Jr., and returned to Paris.

 After World War II, the legation was replaced by the embassy as the standard form of diplomatic mission.
 However, Lithuania could not receive a U.S. ambassador since its territory was controlled by the Soviet Union.
 Therefore, the Lithuanian legation remained in the form of a legation until the end of the Cold War.
 By 1990, the three Baltic legations were the only legations remaining on the U.S. State Department's Diplomatic List.